wkrzywiec/Library-API/README.md

 Similarly to the main project, it contains Flyway migration scripts so MySQL database could be set up regardless of the main app.

+There is also a different version of this app that can be deployed and ran on the Google Cloud Platform service - [Google App Engine](https://cloud.google.com/appengine/) and [Cloud SQL](https://cloud.google.com/sql/).
+To see the source code go to another branch of this repository called [app-engine](https://github.com/wkrzywiec/Library-API/tree/app-engine).

 ## How to run?

 First create a new user and schema in you local database.